 The Company's estimates of fair value for financial assets and financial liabilities are based on the framework established in ASC 820.
 The Company noted that the only financial asset or financial liability that is subject to the fair value framework established in ASC 820 are the Warrant Liabilities (Note 10).
 The framework is based on the inputs used in valuation and gives the highest priority to quoted prices in active markets and requires that observable inputs be used in the valuations when available.
 The disclosure of fair value estimates in the ASC 820 hierarchy is based on whether the significant inputs into the valuation are observable.
 In determining the level of the hierarchy in which the estimate is disclosed, the highest priority is given to unadjusted quoted prices in active markets and the lowest priority to unobservable inputs that reflect the Company's significant market assumptions.
-The Company classified the public placement warrants recorded at fair value of on a recurring basis of \$552 thousand as a level 1 investment, as the fair value was determined using quoted prices of the security in active markets.
-The Company classified the private placement warrants liabilities recorded at fair value of \$411 thousand as a level 2 investment, as the fair value was determined utilizing the observable market price for the public placement warrants as the private placement warrants are not actively traded.
+The Company classified the public placement warrants recorded at fair value of on a recurring basis of \$552 thousand as a level 1 investment, as the fair value of \$411 thousand as a level 2 investment, as the fair value was determined utilizing the observable market price for the public placement warrants as the private placement warrants are not actively traded.